minin43/nZombies-Chronicles/README.md

 Chronicles is a perfected version of nZombies 1.0 (https://github.com/Zet0rz/nzombies) with everything fixed and many new features introduced.
 <br></br>
-Getting the COD details right is important, and this was achieved after countless hours of COD Source code research (specifically BO1 and BO2) giving me a clear picture of the inner workings of the original games to accurately recreate them.
+Getting the COD details right was important, and this was achieved after countless hours of COD Source code research (specifically BO1 and BO2) giving me a clear picture of the inner workings of the original games to accurately recreate them.
 <br></br>
-Getting the gamemode out of its broken and unmaintainable state is equally important, and this was also achieved with countless hours of bug and exploit fixes, totalling up to 1 and a half years of hard, dedicated work.
+Getting the gamemode out of its broken and unmaintainable state was equally important, and this was also achieved with countless hours of bug and exploit fixes, totalling up to 1 and a half years of hard, dedicated work.
 ______

 #### Play on the Dedicated servers